VoidNoi/AudioCard/README.md

 # AudioCard
 Audio player for the Cardputer

+Place your audios inside the /AudioCard folder on your SD card

 It technically supports mp3, aac, flac and opus but I've only tested it with mp3

 ## Controls